+If you live in Wellington Dufferin Guelph, registration for mass vaccinations is done through the WDG Public Health site.
 You are successfully pre-registered when you have received the confirmation email.

 All vaccines being used are safe and effective.
 The “best” vaccine is the one you can get right away.
 The sooner you get your vaccinations, the faster everyone can get together with family and friends.
 Don’t wait, pre-register and book now.